-It should be noted that there was no Session 537804. ~~In particular this was noted by the SPMR in a letter to FSC implying that this was a fault in the system.~~ There are a number of circumstances under which there are gaps in Session Sequence Numbers and in general they are not expected to be contiguous.
+It should be noted that there was no Session 537804.
+There are a number of circumstances under which there are gaps in Session Sequence Numbers and in general they are not expected to be contiguous.
 In fact they are based on an underlying Journal Sequence Number which are contiguous and relate to any record that has been audited.